 License (specify):

 N/A

+Certificate (specify):

 N/A

 Other Standard (specify):

-Have Worker's Compensation insurance in accordant Department policies; Have Commercial General Liability insurance; Ensure that employees (direct, contracted or in a confunique needs of the participant, for example, communical Meet all local and State requirements for the service according to applicable State and local standards of many confunctions. nsulting capacity) have been trained to meet the cation, mobility and behavioral needs; and a All items and services shall be provided
+Have Worker's Compensation insurance in accordant Department policies; Have Commercial General Liability insurance; Ensure that employees (direct, contracted or in a confunique needs of the participant, for example, communic Meet all local and State requirements for the service according to applicable State and local standards of mar asulting capacity) have been trained to meet the eation, mobility and behavioral needs; and All items and services shall be provided

-Ver ification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 OLTL or its designee Frequency of Verification:

-At time of enrollment and revalidation or more frequent thy when deemed necessary by the Department
+At time of enrollment and revalidation or more frequent

-State the I Serv c laws, regulations and policies referenced in the specification declared agency or the operating agency (if applicable).
-Tice Type: Ter Service Torvided in 42 CFR §440.180(b)(9), the State requests the iffied in statute.
-Trice Title:
+C-1/C-3: Service Specification tate laws, regulations and policies referenced in the specification me Medicaid agency or the operating agency (if applicable). ervice Type: ation are readily available to CMS upon request through

+Other Service

+as provided in 42 CFR §440.180(b)(9), the State requests the pecified in statute. ervice Title: authority to provide the following additional service not

-Hor ne Adaptations
+Home Adaptations

-HC BS Taxonomy:
+ICBS Taxonomy:

 Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations
+14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptation

 Category 2: Sub-Category 2:

 П